Pros and cons of different robotics solutions for order fulfillment

 • No improvement in density: directed picking systems do not increase density compared to manual picking.
 Human pickers still need to operate inside the storage area and pick directly from the shelves, which limits how high the shelves and how narrow the aisles can be.

-Autonomous Mobile Picking
+Autonomous Mobile Picking Robots

 Pros: